Mullebrouck/code-my-life/episodes.md

 ## Brainstorming
+---

+### Super powers:

+Channel about coding as a super power.
+Not limited to super heroes.
+Athletes, musicians, writers, coders.

 #### Flying as a super power
 What would you do if you had a super power eg. flying